Estes Park Wildlife Watching

 Wildlife watching is perhaps the most popular Estes Park, CO activity…and it’s free!
-An abundance of wildlife, including elk, moose, deer, fox, bighorn sheep, coyote, bobcat, marmot, cougar (and an occasional black bear), plus a plethora of birds, ground critters and assorted reptiles can be found in and around the area.
-At many of our resorts, you don’t even have to leave your porch for a chance to see wild animals!
+An abundance of wildlife, including elk, moose, deer, fox, bighorn sheep, coyote, bobcat, marmot, cougar (and an occasional black bear), plus a plethora of birds, ground critters, and assorted reptiles can be found in and around the area.
+At many of Rocky Mountain Resorts, you don’t even have to leave your porch for a chance to see wild animals!

 Mule deer, another animal to keep a watch for, can be found during the daytime in open, shrubby areas.
-Their large ears and good eyesight means they usually know you’re there, but they generally won’t fear humans unless you approach.
+Their large ears and good eyesight mean they usually know you’re there, but they generally won’t fear humans unless you approach them.

 Big Horn Sheep, well-known for their ability to scale sheer cliff faces, can be found around lakes and mineral-licking points in Horseshoe Park, just 7 minutes outside of Estes Park.
 A short but challenging trail from Milner Pass can also take you to The Crater, another good place to watch for sheep from.

 Be sure to check out our blog post: Tips For Viewing Elk In Rocky Mountain National Park.

 For more information, visit the National Park Service Web site at: www.nps.gov.

 Looking for more fun?
 Find more Estes Park, CO activities to keep you entertained.
 If you enjoy taking pictures of wildlife, you may enjoy having your picture taken with your loved one.
 Check out the photographers nearby to capture beautiful portrait photography.